-MONTGOMERY, Ala. – An Alabama inmate who was convicted in the slaying of a store clerk during a robbery is asking the U.S. Supreme Court to stay his upcoming execution to consider whether a judge should have been able to give him a death sentence when the jury recommended life imprisonment.
+MONTGOMERY, Ala. – An Alabama inmate is asking the U.S. Supreme Court to stay his upcoming execution to consider whether a judge should have been able to give him a death sentence when the jury recommended life imprisonment.

 A jury recommended life imprisonment by a 7-5 vote, but a judge sentenced Smith to the death penalty.

 Smith's attorneys said Alabama is the only state that continues to allow judicial override of a jury's recommendation.